redhat-naps-da/ml-toolkit-deployments/kubeflow/with-servicemesh/how-to-install-kubeflow-on-ocp-with-servicemesh.md

 Switch to the istio-system project and go to Installed Operators.
 Select the Istio Service Mesh Control Plane "SMCP" and **Create a Service Mesh Control Plane instance**.
 If new to this implementation, defaults are recommended.
 Meanwhile, Here are some configurations to investigate that were set for this deployment:
 1. Name left as `basic`
-2. Control Plane Version set to `v2.0`.
+1. Control Plane Version set to `v2.0`.
 If you want to explore v1.x, you must also change the Policy > Type of Policy to `Mixer`.
-3. Security > Control Plane Security set to `True` to [enable mTLS](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.6/html-single/service_mesh/index#ossm-security-mtls_ossm-security)
+1. Security > Control Plane Security set to `True` to [enable mTLS](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.6/html-single/service_mesh/index#ossm-security-mtls_ossm-security)
-4. Injection > Auto Inject set to `True` to ensure [correct app default networking](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.6/html-single/service_mesh/index#ossm-sidecar-injection_deploying-applications-ossm)
+1. Proxy > Injection > Auto Inject set to `True` to ensure [correct app default networking](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.6/html-single/service_mesh/index#ossm-sidecar-injection_deploying-applications-ossm)
 5. OpenShift route set to `True` so [modifications to gateways are automatically mirrored with routes](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.6/html-single/service_mesh/index#ossm-auto-route_routing-traffic).
 Wait for the SMCP basic status to display Conditions: Installed, Reconciled, Ready.
 Resource creation can take a few minutes, so monitoring the control plane resources can help identify issues early.

 ![image](images/smmr.png)

 Once SMCP comples successfully, **create a Istio Service Mesh Member Roll** in the same location from the Red Hat Service Mesh installed operator under the istio-system project.
 Switch to the YAML View and replace the default members with the initial member `kubeflow`.

 Keep in mind, for additional projects to become members of this Control Plane or have their own, you will have to decide and manually create a new plane or update the members based on the requirements.
 Ansible Automation and GitOps might be a solution for automating this change.
 Wait for the Service Mesh Member Roll "SMMR" to display status of Ready before continuing.

-# Prepare for the deployment

-Ill cover two approaches based on different skillsets: 1) deploy using the ODH operator 2) deploy using the terminal.

-## Option 1: Deploy using the ODH Operator

-## Option 2: Deploy using the terminal
+# Install Kubeflow

 Switch to a terminal and log into the OCP cluster to deploy the Kubeflow tools.
 You will need to install 2 tools (oc and kfctl), download and edit a Kubeflow manifest.

-For this part of the session, a [RHEL 8.3 host cockpit terminal session](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/managing_systems_using_the_rhel_8_web_console/getting-started-with-the-rhel-8-web-console_system-management-using-the-rhel-8-web-console) was used, which offers a lot of other advanced capabilities.
+For this part of the procedure, a [RHEL 8.3 host cockpit terminal session](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/managing_systems_using_the_rhel_8_web_console/getting-started-with-the-rhel-8-web-console_system-management-using-the-rhel-8-web-console) was used, which offers a lot of other advanced capabilities for system administration.

 **Download, install and move the oc command line tool into your path.** With the OpenShift command line interface, you can create applications and manage OpenShift projects from a terminal.
 Detailed steps can be found here: https://docs.openshift.com/container-platform/4.6/cli_reference/openshift_cli/getting-started-cli.html. **Log into the cluster using the oc login command.**